 In 1775, John Ash’s The new and complete dictionary of the English language also referred to the word’s Italian origins (and presumably hard “j” sound):

 I do not claim to have done an exhaustive search through eighteenth-century dictionaries (this is a blog post, after all).
 But one might speculate (in the absence of serious further research) that as time went on the “j” sound became more common.
-Either way, there appears to have been multiple pronunciations even in the eighteenth century, and this is not even taking into account the “great vowel shift” that occurred in spoken English, which was at its height in the eighteenth century.
+Either way, there appears to have been multiple pronunciations in the eighteenth century as well, and this is not even taking into account the “great vowel shift” that occurred in spoken English, which was at its height in the eighteenth century.

 However, there is one other option.
 If you notice from the first dictionary graphic from 1630 as well as the graphic of the first use by Robert Greville in 1641, the word is spelled with a “c.”
 That is because the word’s true origins come from the Latin word iungere, meaning “to join.”
 The past participle, iūnctus, or “having been joined,” was also used as an adjective and in the dative and ablative forms was iūnctō, or “by/for having been joined.”
 In classical Latin “i” is pronounced as a consonant “y” and the “iu” diphthong was pronounced as \yoo\.
 And, in ecclesiastical Latin, the “j” was also pronounced as a “y.”
-This presents us with a third option for the pronunciation of the “j,” i.e., \’yʊntoʊ\ (see Joe Adelman’s pronunciation in the video above).
+This presents us with a third option for the pronunciation of the “j,” i.e., \’yʊntoʊ\ (voiced by Joe Adelman in the video above at 0:23).

-If I had to hazard my own entirely speculative guess, I would suggest that men who were aware of the word’s Latin origins, and familiar with the language itself, may very well have pronounced the “j” as a “y.”
+If I had to hazard my own entirely speculative guess, I would suggest that men who were aware of the word’s Latin origins, and familiar with the language, may very well have pronounced the “j” as a “y.”
 One might also suggest that the kind of aspiring eighteenth-century artisans who would start such a club (and who likely had at least some minimal exposure to Latin) would be more inclined to mimic what would likely have been perceived as the more “learned,” Latin-derived pronunciation.
+In that case, I would hazard a guess that Franklin and company pronounced the word most similarly to Joe’s pronunciation: \’yʊntoʊ\.